 B & A Sector Watch was formed as a Nevada corporation and granted its corporate charter on June 15th, 1999 at the height of the dot.com technology boom.
-Our Registered Investment Advisor, Bob Benkovich, founded the entity and continues on in his role as one of the Registered Investment Advisors for the firm as well as its principal shareholder.
+Our Registered Investment Advisor Representative, Bob Benkovich, founded the entity and continues on in his role as the Registered Investment Advisor Representative for the firm as well as its principal shareholder.